 Stanford University was founded in 1885 by California senator Leland Stanford and his wife, Jane, to “promote the public welfare by exercising an influence in behalf of humanity and civilization”.
 The couple’s only child had died of typhoid, and their decision to build a university on their farm was intended as a memorial.
 From the start the university was non-sectarian, co-educational and affordable, teaching both the traditional liberal arts and the technology and engineering that was shaping the new America at the time.

-Fast forward more than a century, and Stanford counts 19 Nobel laureates within its community and is regularly ranked among the top three universities in the world.
-Nicknamed “The Farm” from the days when horses roamed there, Stanford’s campus is now a thriving community of more than 11,000 creative and accomplished people from around the world.
-Nearly all undergraduate and 60 per cent of graduate students live on campus, so it is hardly surprising that student life is rich and diverse, with over 625 organized student groups.
+Fast forward more than a century, and Stanford counts 20 Nobel laureates within its community and is regularly ranked among the top three universities in the world.
+Nicknamed “The Farm” from the days when horses roamed there, Stanford’s campus is now home to a rich and diverse student life, with over 625 organized student groups.

 Sport is popular, with students, faculty and staff enjoying state-of-the-art recreational facilities and wellness programs.
-Stanford students compete in 36 varsity and 32 club sports, including baseball, football, basketball, and squash.
-Sports teams are referred to as the “Stanford Cardinal”.
+Stanford offers 36 varsity and 33 club sports, as well as physical education academic classes, fitness and wellness, aquatics, intramurals, and adventure programming.
+Sports teams are referred to as the “Stanford Cardinal.”

 Stanford University was founded in 1885 by California senator Leland Stanford and his wife, Jane, to “promote the public welfare by exercising an influence in behalf of humanity and civilization”.
 The couple’s only child had died of typhoid, and their decision to build a university on their farm was intended as a memorial.
 From the start the university was non-sectarian, co-educational and affordable, teaching both the traditional liberal arts and the technology and engineering that was shaping the new America at the time.

-Fast forward more than a century, and Stanford counts 19 Nobel laureates within its community and is regularly ranked among the top three universities in the world.
-Nicknamed “The Farm” from the days when horses roamed there, Stanford’s campus is now a thriving community of more than 11,000 creative and accomplished people from around the world.
-Nearly all undergraduate and 60 per cent of graduate students live on campus, so it is hardly surprising that student life is rich and diverse, with over 625 organized student groups.
+Fast forward more than a century, and Stanford counts 20 Nobel laureates within its community and is regularly ranked among the top three universities in the world.
+Nicknamed “The Farm” from the days when horses roamed there, Stanford’s campus is now home to a rich and diverse student life, with over 625 organized student groups.

 Sport is popular, with students, faculty and staff enjoying state-of-the-art recreational facilities and wellness programs.
-Stanford students compete in 36 varsity and 32 club sports, including baseball, football, basketball, and squash.
-Sports teams are referred to as the “Stanford Cardinal”.
+Stanford offers 36 varsity and 33 club sports, as well as physical education academic classes, fitness and wellness, aquatics, intramurals, and adventure programming.
+Sports teams are referred to as the “Stanford Cardinal.”

 Stanford University